Climbnote/machine-learning-in-crowd-modelling/README.md

 # machine-learning-in-crowd-modelling

 This repository includes all implementations created during the course "Machine Learning in Crowd Modelling and Simulation" (MLCMS) at TUM.

-The assignments have covered the following topics which are :
+The different assignments each have its own folder and are covering the following topics:

 ## [exercise01](https://github.com/Climbnote/machine-learning-in-crowd-modelling/tree/main/exercise01) Modeling crowd dynamics
 Implementation of a cellular automaton with visualization in Python